HawKen147/Shootmania_WebSite/README.md

 Create an account and login with the account you have created

-Every thing's working exept the password recovery because there is no smtp server by now
+The website is not working by now
+Its going to be fixed in the next weeks